 The Haemophilia Society and the Infected Blood Inquiry

-The Haemophilia Society has a unique role in the Infected Blood Inquiry.
+The Haemophilia Society (THS) has a unique role in the Infected Blood Inquiry.

-As the only UK-wide charity for people affected by a genetic bleeding disorder, The Society is proud to represent our members at the inquiry.
+As the only UK-wide charity for people affected by a genetic bleeding disorder, we’re proud to represent our members at the inquiry.

 We know that not all our members feel able to speak publicly about how the contaminated blood scandal has affected their lives and, for those who want it, we are pleased to speak on their behalf.